epfl-ada/ada-2022-project-adaconda/README.md

 - Is there a tendency in the length of sport videos (and of NBA related videos) ?
 - How does the NBA calendar impact NBA videos on youtube ?
 Is there seasonality in the views of basketball videos ?
 - Are baskeball and NBA videos more commented, liked or disliked than other sports ?

+> To investigate this first part, we have used Dash to load the datasets.
+We initially decompressed all gzip files locally to use Dask.
+With Dask, we hence loaded all `.tsv` file and stored them in `.parquet` file which allows us to get file as light as `.gzip` file but readable by Dask (by contrast with `.gzip` file which are not readable by Dask).
+Dask allows us to use lazy valuation and to use mutliple cores which means that the variable is not computed until the function is called followed by `.compute()' and when it is computed, it is ditributed on all the allocated cores.
+Furthermore, when a variable is regularly used, we can use the `.persist()` to keep it in memory.
+This allows us to compute it only once and be able to use it according to our needs.
+All details about this initial process can be found in the jupyter notebook called `1_data_loading_and_pre_processing.ipynb`.
+> In addition to dask, we also investigate the possibility to store all of our data in a local database when we will futher get data using SQL queries.
+> To investigate this first part, we have used Dash to load the datasets.
+We initially decompressed all gzip files locally to use Dask.
+Dask allows us to use lazy valuation which means that the variable is not computed until the function is called followed by `.compute()'.
+Furthermore, when a variable is regularly used, we can use the `.persist()` to keep it in memory.
+This allows us to compute it only once and be able to use it according to our needs.

 ### PART 2 : Impact of the performances of NBA team.